Discover how to clean your very dirty bedroom fast with this (fail-proof) step-by-step guide. But first…

 Step 9: Repeat all – or most – of the steps above weekly-ish to keep your room tamed.

-You can easily keep not just your bedroom clean, but the entire house – without taking a long boring course – Even if you work a full-time job or have a house full of sometimes well-behaved children.
+You can easily keep not just your bedroom clean, but the entire house – without taking a long boring course.
+Even if you work a full-time job or have a house full of sometimes (or never) well-behaved children.

 The secret to keeping your house clean isn’t a new vacuum – although I will admit I love taking a new vacuum for a spin around the old block.
 To manage your home so that it doesn’t feel like a struggle, you simply need to get organized.
-But in a way that works for your personality & schedule.
+And unlearn messy habits.
+And the trick is to do it in a way that works for your personality & schedule.

 The Clean Vibes Planner Kit has the very simple tools you need to create simple but totally doable cleaning schedules & routines that work for you.
 As well as other life bettering tools like a meal plan kit to help you take deer-caught-in-the-headlights-look out of dinner time.
 And who doesn’t need help with that?